Naoghuman/lib-tag/lib-tag-component/README.md

 Intention
 ---

-The sublibrary `Lib-Tag-Components` contains different possibilities to show a [Tag] in different [JavaFX] gui components.
+The sublibrary `Lib-Tag-Component` contains different possibilities to show a [Tag] in different [JavaFX] gui components.
 * Currently a `Tag` can be represented as a [Button] or a [Label].
 * A list of `Tag`s can then be shown in the container [FlowPane].

-_Image:_ [UML] Lib-Tag-Components
+_Image:_ [UML] Lib-Tag-Component
 ![uml_lib-tag-components_2017-12-16_21-53.png][uml_lib-tag-components_2017-12-16_21-53]

 > __Hint__